marek-iiasa/yayue/models/mcma/docs/source/user_guide.rst

 although the example is by far too simple for actual MCMA analysis.
 For the latter we recommend to use the ``xpipa.dll`` demonstrated during the installation testing.

+In case of the complex MCMA models it is often required to split the implementation in several files for the sake of readability and maintainability.
+However, depending on the implementation in such situation it can be impossible to export the model because of the limitations of the ``dill`` library.
+To address this, we provide three additional files that shows how to prepare the implementation that can be properly exported:

+#. ``sms.py`` - This file contains symbolic model specification (SMS) of the model.
+   Notice, how all functions that are defined in this file are placed inside one function.
+This is required to address the limitation of the ``dill`` library which is unable to properly save imported modules while dumping.

+#. ``inst.py`` - This file contains example of ``inst()`` function that will
+   later instantiate the concrete model with prepared data.

+#. ``export.py`` - In this file, we demonstrate how instantiate and save the
+   concrete model using the functions defined in other two files.

 Computation of the Pareto-front representation
 ----------------------------------------------